 The National Center for Scientific Research is a French government-funded research organisation created in 1939.
 As the largest fundamental research organisation in Europe, CNRS is involved in all scientific fields of knowledge.
 GENDER-NET Plus is coordinated and managed by the CNRS through its Mission for the Place of Women (MPF), leading the Management (WP1) and Communication (WP7) work packages, and participating to other WPs.

-The Ministry of Economy, Industry and Competitiveness is responsible for elaborating and implementing government policies on scientific research, technological development and innovation in all sectors, as well as for coordinating State-owned research institutions.
-Besides participating in all WPs, MINECO is the lead partner of WP4 and the lead partner of Task 6.2.
+The Ministry of Science and Innovation (MICINN) of Spain is responsible for elaborating and implementing government policies on scientific research, technological development and innovation in all sectors, as well as for coordinating State-owned research institutions.
+Besides participating in all WPs, MICINN is the lead partner of WP4 and the lead partner of Task 6.2.

 The Research Council of Norway is a national strategic and funding agency for research activities, and a chief source of advice on and input into research policy for the Norwegian Government, the central government administration and the overall research community.
 RCN was a partner in ERA-NET GENDER-NET (FP7) is now the leader of GENDER-NET Plus WP6.
 RCN participates in all WPs, co-leading Task 2.1 as well as Task 7.1.